About the Ivey Field Project (IFP)

 - Utilize knowledge acquired in first year core courses

-Companies or individuals wanting to participate in the HBA/MBA IFP or MSc Business Project to partner with a student team are invited to complete our online application.
-Timelines can be found listed on the home page sidebar for all three project programs.
+Companies or individuals wanting to participate in the HBA/MBA IFP to partner with a student team are invited to complete our online application.
+Timelines can be found listed on the home page sidebar.

 Potential clients are encouraged to apply at least four to eight weeks in advance.
 Suitable projects will be made available to teams for selection on a first-come, first-served basis.
 Prospective client companies will be contacted within seven to ten business days after completing the online application (receiving their confirmation message).